SpaceX’s Bold Orbital Refueling Test: A Leap Toward Interplanetary Ambitions

 Testing 1, 2, 3: The Third Time’s a Charm

-“With in-flight refueling, NASA is aiming to develop technologies to confirm long-term cryogenic fluid management,” the agency stated.
-It’s a vision to make living and working on the Moon and Mars as possible as running a Silicon Valley startup from a SoHo loft.
+“With in-flight refueling, NASA is aiming to develop technologies to enable long-term cryogenic fluid management,” the agency stated.
+It’s a vision to make living and working on the Moon and Mars as feasible as running a Silicon Valley startup from a SoHo loft.

 Breaking Down the Numbers and Know-How